Trajectory based models. Evaluation of minmax pricing bounds: Discretization and Grid Data Structure

+Let $\Me=\Swe(s_0, \alpha, Q) \times \He$ the associated market for a full set of portfolios $\He$.
+Figure \ref{fig:3} shows the convergence behavior of $\Vup(s_0,Z,\Me)$ and $\Vdo(s_0,Z,\Me)$ when $p=2,3,5$ with $N_2$ ranging from $10$ to $200$.
+When the jump unit, $p$, is greater than one, clearly, the interval price range is more narrow as $N_2$ increases and the Black \& Scholes price belongs to the interval.
+Also, we can see that the interval becomes wider as $p$ increases.
+The reason for this is that if $p<p'$ are two jump sizes then the set of trajectories with with parameter $p$ is included in the set of trajectories with parameter $p'$.
+Therefore, when we calculate the bounds, the maximum over the set with parameter $p'$ is higher than the maximum over the set with parameter $p$.

+Notice a detail, when $N_2 = 5$ and $N_2=10$, in the case of the jump units are 3 and 5, the upper bounds are equal.
+When $N_2=10$ the maximum jump that the algorithm can take is $\sqrt{N_2}\approx 3$.
+Therefore, although we can run the program for the jump unit 5, this jump does not really take into account and thus does not affect the price of the option in the algorithm.
+Similarly for the lower bounds.

-Figure \ref{fig:5} displays the minmax bounds for different jump units $p=1,3,5,7$ for BJ\&N and $\Me^a$ models, and for $p=3,5,7$ for the $\Me^b$ model.
-In the model $\Me^b$, $p=1$ is only possible with $A=1$, and in this case it equals model $\Me^a$.
-We can see that the price increases when $s_0$ increases.
-The minmax bounds are very narrow for larger values of $s_0$.
-Therefore, it seems that the jumps have less of an effect on the bound of the option's prices for the higher stock values.
+Now we fix $N_2 = 100$ and we will calculate the interval price for different starting levels of the stock $s_0$.
+Let $\Me=\Swe(s_0, \alpha, Q) \times \He$ the associated market for a full set of portfolios $\He$.
+Figure \ref{fig:5} displays $\Vup(s_0,Z,\Me)$ and $\Vdo(s_0,Z,\Me)$ for different jump units $p=1,3,5,7$.
+We can see that the price increase when $s_0$ increases.
+We notice that the minmax bounds are very narrow for the higher starting level $s_0$.
+Therefore, jumps have less of an effect on the bound of the option prices for higher values of the stock.

-\subsection{Effect of Arbitrage Nodes on Minmax Bounds}

-We calculate the option values for an European call for different starting levels of the stock price $s_0$, with $N_2 = 100$ steps in the grid.
-Some of the nodes of the BJ\&N model are changed to be arbitrage $0$-neutral (recall that originally all nodes are up-down).
-Those arbitrage $0$-neutral nodes are selected randomly as follows.
-For any of those selected nodes $(k,j)$ from the BJ\&N grid, its reachable vertexes $(k',j')$ (in the BJ\&N grid) are changed to: \begin{itemize} \item If $k\ge 0$, the reachable nodes are $(k',j')$ where
+\subsubsection{Effect of arbitrage nodes on minmax bounds}

+It is interesting to see the effect of arbitrage nodes (in the sense of Definition \ref{localDefinitions}) on the model proposed above.
+We consider again the finite SQV trajectory set $\Swe(s_0, \alpha,Q)$ with the same parameters as above, but now the coordinates $W_i$ are not defined by \eqref{bJNQV}.
+Namely, $W_i$ does not depend on the stock values.
+Such trajectory set is now modified in order to incorporate arbitrage nodes: let $\Gamma$ the trajectory grid corresponding to $\Swe(s_0, \alpha,Q)$ (as per Section \ref{gridCharacterization}).
+Nodes $(k,j)$ are selected randomly and we change its reachable nodes $(k',j')$ as follows: \begin{itemize} \item If $k\ge 0$, the reachable nodes are $(k',j')$ where

 \item If $k<0$, the reachable nodes are $(k',j')$ where